ToyB0x/ai-coding-rules/README.md

 2. **Document Rules** (Level 2)
    - Specific, verifiable individual rules derived from guidelines
-   - Clear criteria for naming conventions, formatting, update frequency, etc.
+   - Clear criteria for naming conventions, formatting, update frequency, content requirements, document types, and structure
    - Example: "All markdown files must include an update date at the top and contain a table of contents"

 3. **Document Validation System (Linter)** (Level 3)